kennyk65/react-demos/tic-tac-toe/README.md

 * A JSX expression must be a single element.
 If you have multiple elements, you can enclose in <div> or <> </> tags.
 * JSX expressions can be assigned to variables, returned from functions, etc.
 * In JSX, you can't use the `class` attribute; instead you have to specify `className`.
 This is because JSX is translated into JavaScript, and `class` is a reserved word in JS.
+* When makings <li> elements or other things expected to stay in order, you usually need to give each element a `key` attribute.
+Otherwise React might scramble them up on refresh.